AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Operands/Subtypes/tc.rst

-**Check MCDC on a simple decision where conditions are of a Boolean subtype or**

-Check MCDC on a simple decision where conditions are of a Boolean subtype or derived type.
+**MCDC on a simple decision involving a Boolean sub or derived type**